Your HomeKit journey starts with adding a home to the Home app. Here's how!

 - Scroll down until you reach the Home Wallpaper section.

-- Tap Take Photo… to take a brand new photo or Choose from Existing to pick a photo from your library or one of the defaults.
+- Tap Take Photo… to take a brand new photo or Choose from Existing to pick an image from your library or one of the defaults.

 Tap Use Photo or Set once you've adjusted the photo to your liking by panning and zooming.